 Dental bridges usually only require two appointments to give you a complete smile.
-At your first appointment, Dr. Johnson will examine your teeth to make sure a dental bridge is the best option for you.
+At your first appointment, Dr. Hindi will examine your teeth to make sure a dental bridge is the best option for you.
 She’ll then clean and prepare the two teeth on the sides of the empty space left by a missing tooth or teeth, called abutments or anchoring teeth.

 These anchoring teeth will eventually have dental crowns placed over them to secure your bridge in place.
-Until your permanent dental bridge is ready, Dr. Johnson will place a temporary bridge in your mouth.
+Until your permanent dental bridge is ready, Dr. Hindi will place a temporary bridge in your mouth.

 Once your permanent bridge is ready, you’ll come back for your second appointment.
-Dr. Johnson will remove the temporary bridge and securely place the permanent bridge.
+Dr. Hindi will remove the temporary bridge and securely place the permanent bridge.
 Then, your smile will be complete and ready to go.

 Does Your Dental Bridge Need Repairing?

 If your dental bridge needs adjustments or repairs, call Sterling Heights Dentistry at (586) 939-5151 so we can help you.
-Dr. Johnson can assess the condition of your dental bridge and the best way to proceed.
+Dr. Hindi can assess the condition of your dental bridge and the best way to proceed.

 If your bridge has broken, try to hold onto the pieces so we can look at it.
 While it may be tempting to try and fix your bridge with glue, but this can cause additional problems and may end up hurting you more.

 Dr. Hindi can determine if your bridge can be fixed or if you’ll need a new dental bridge.
 She’ll help you regain your smile and feel comfortable with your teeth.